 flow.
 This program demonstrates (from a case study) the key variables and concepts for determining real estate cash flow, including transaction-level stress-testing and where to find information from existing sources, such as tax returns, and what additional information may be needed, such as customer rent rolls.

 Specific subjects that will be covered during the seminar:

-Target Audience: Commercial lenders, credit analysts and small business lenders; consumer lenders, mortgage bankers and private bankers; loan review specialists, special assets officers, lending managers and credit officers
+Commercial lenders, credit analysts and small business lenders; consumer lenders, lending managers and credit officers, mortgage bankers and private bankers; loan review specialists, special assets officers